 What are Bed Bugs?

-Bed Bugs are reddish-brown parasitic insects that feed exclusively on blood.
-Bed Bugs, as the name implies, normally nest in the beds of their host.
+They are reddish-brown parasitic insects that feed exclusively on blood.
+As the name implies, they normally nest in the beds of their host.
 However, they can live anywhere in an infested house, from beds to laundry baskets.
 These pests have six stages of development to adulthood.
 These stages are called “instars” with the first instar being about the size of a pinhead.
 As well as the first instar, the eggs for bed bugs are also incredibly small.
 Even though bed bugs do not carry diseases they are known to have negative health side effects.

 Bed bugs aren’t the most nimble, or even fast for the matter, but they’re great hitchhikers.
 They know where to hide to get from house to house.
 Here are just a few places they can be when hitching a ride:

 - Stuffed Animals

 One of the reasons why they are so difficult to do a DIY extermination is their ability to hide.
 If you have an infestation you may already know this.
 When they’re in your house they can be in your beds, your walls, dressers, nightstands, headboards, and your clothes for example.
 It’s not until you are resting quietly, typically at night until they come out.

 Other places that they could be hiding are:

 - Pet bedding